Floorp-Projects/Floorp/testing/marionette/doc/Testing.md

 	% ./mach marionette test --binary /path/to/firefox TEST

+To run tests on Fennec:

+	% ./mach marionette test --emulator --app 'fennec' --avd-home /path/to/.mozbuild/android-device/avd --emulator-binary /path/to/.mozbuild/android-sdk-macosx/tools/emulator

+For Fennec tests, if you have an `AVD_HOME` environment variable and if  the emulator command is in your `PATH`, you may omit the `--avd-home` and `--emulator-binary` arguments.
+See `./mach marionette test -h` for additional options.
+It is for example possible to specify x86/ARM and so on.

-When working on Marionette it is often useful to surface the stdout from Firefox, which can be achived using the `--gecko-log` option.
+When working on Marionette it is often useful to surface the stdout from Gecko, which can be achived using the `--gecko-log` option.
 See [Debugging] for usage instructions.

 As these are functional integration tests and pop up Firefox windows